|Technologies||improved cookstoves (ICS)|

 For more information see energypedia.

-EnDev Burundi additionally facilitates the promotion and distribution of improved cookstoves through third parties.
-Herein EnDev creates a platform to share experiences, especially from neighbouring Kenya and Uganda.
-The project will ensure that Burundi will benefit from knowledge transfer in the development of improved cookstoves.
+EnDev Burundi facilitates the promotion and distribution of improved cookstoves through the private sector, NGos and other actors from the civil society.
+EnDev created a platform for the local private sector in order for them to share experiences and to exchange knowledge with companies from from neighbouring countries such as Kenya and Uganda.
+The project ensures that Burundi benefits from knowledge transfer in the development of improved cookstoves.